 Golfers will find plenty to captivate their interest on Jekyll and the mainland, with 234 holes of golf on 16 different courses.
 Or, try your luck aboard the Emerald Princess casino/cruise ship, which offers afternoon and evening cruises from downtown Brunswick.

-Old Town, a National Register District, is filled with majestic homes noted for their turn-of-the-century elegance and eclectic mix of styles.
+A National Register District, historic Old Town in nearby Brunswick is filled with majestic homes noted for their turn-of-the-century elegance and eclectic mix of styles.
 The burgeoning downtown is filled with interesting antique shops and a growing number of specialty shops and art galleries.
-At Mary Ross Park on the waterfront, you'll see fleets of shrimp boats that work the local waters and contribute to the area's rich seafood industry.
+At Mary Ross Waterfront Park, you'll see fleets of shrimp boats that work the local waters and contribute to the area's rich seafood industry.

 Cumberland Island National Seashore